justin-roche/spacechrome/README.md

 # spacechrome
-Spacemacs interface for Chrome
+Spacemacs-like interface for controlling Chrome DevTools

 This is a chrome-specific fork of MenuHammer: https://github.com/FryJay/MenuHammer

-It adds menus and actions for controlling Chrome devTools.
+It adds menus and actions for controlling Chrome DevTools.
 It also adds:

 (1) support for minor modes, accessed via ",".
 Each minor mode is associated with a devTools panel.
 (2) an enterFunction, run on each submenu when it is opened